INDICATIONS

 • Patient Education

-This resource provides an easy-to-use guide to the ICD-10 codes relevant to Repatha®.
+This resource provides an informational guide to example ICD-10 codes frequently applicable to appropriate patients for Repatha®.

 FDA National Drug Code